Efficient CHAD: Arrays

 An array is a product type, hence we should take inspiration from the handling of binary products ($\Pair{\ty}{\ty[2]}$), where we introduced sparsity in order to efficiently represent zeros $\tZero[\Dsyn{\Pair{\ty}{\ty[2]}}_2]$ and one-hot cotangents $\tPair{\var}{\tZero[{\ty[2]}]}$ and $\tPair{\tZero[\ty]}{\var}$.
 Thus our choice of $\Dsyn{\Array\ty}_2$ should allow efficient zeros and one-hots as well.

-A one-hot array cotangent is a pair of an index (of type $\Z$)\footnote{With arrays we also need $\Z$ in our type system; being a discrete type, $\Dsyn{\Z}_1\defeq \Z$ and $\Dsyn{\Z}_2 \defeq \LUnit$ suffices.} and a cotangent for that cell (of type $\Dsyn{\ty}_2$), hence a sufficient choice seems to be to let $\Dsyn{\Array\ty}_2$ be a collection $\Bag{(\Pair{\Z}{\Dsyn{\ty}_2})}$ of pairs that we will convert to an array using $\taCollect{} : \Bag\ty \ra \Array\ty$ once we are done constructing it.
+A one-hot array cotangent is a pair of an index (of type $\Z$)\footnote{With arrays we also need $\Z$ in our type system; being a discrete type, $\Dsyn{\Z}_1\defeq \Z$ and $\Dsyn{\Z}_2 \defeq \LUnit$ suffices.} and a cotangent for that cell (of type $\Dsyn{\ty}_2$), hence a sufficient choice seems to be to let $\Dsyn{\Array\ty}_2$ be some collection $\Bag{(\Pair{\Z}{\Dsyn{\ty}_2})}$ of pairs that we will convert to an array of pairs using $\taCollect{} : \Bag\ty \ra \Array\ty$ once we are done constructing it.
 For efficient differentiation of discarding, indexing and sharing, this bag should furthermore support constant-time creation of empty and singleton collections, as well as constant-time combination of two collections.
 It turns out to be sufficient to simply defunctionalise the operations that we want to be efficient and use the following type definition (i.e.\ make them constant-time by construction):\footnote{The fact that $\Bag{}$ is a free monoid is unsurprising (because among the operations we defunctionalised are zero and plus), but also not very fundamental: in \cref{sec:constant-factors} we will add more constructors to $\Bag{}$ to avoid pessimising other operations.}

 Observe that `$\taCollect{}$'ing such a $\Bag\ty$ costs at most as much time as was spent constructing it.
 Hence, if we use the $\Bag{\ty}$ affinely, which we do, the cost of `$\taCollect{}$'ing it can be amortised against its creation.
-Therefore, in terms of complexity, we cannot do better than this, absent parallelism.
+So in terms of asymptotic complexity, we cannot do better than this, absent parallelism.

 Thus define $\Dsyn{\Array\ty}_1\defeq \Array{\Dsyn{\ty}_1}$ and $\Dsyn{\Array\ty}_2 \defeq \Bag{(\Pair{\Z}{\Dsyn{\ty}_2})}$.